Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 Can an employee refuse to be tracked?

-This is where legal advice and your own policy matter, and it is a question for your attorney rather than a blog post.
+This is where legal advice and your own policy matter, and it's a question for your attorney rather than a blog post.
 What Clox gives you is flexibility around it: enforcement is per employee, location can be turned off, and kiosk mode collects none.
-You are not locked into an all-or-nothing setup while you work out the right policy for your team.
+You're not locked into an all-or-nothing setup while you work out the right policy for your team.

 Does Clox track my crew when they are off the clock?

 No. Location is read at the clock-in or clock-out punch and not in between.
-There is no background tracker running through the day.
-That narrow footprint is the whole design, and it is the main reason the general rules above are easier to satisfy with Clox than with continuous tracking.
+There's no background tracker running through the day.
+That narrow footprint is the whole design, and it's the main reason the general rules above are easier to satisfy with Clox than with continuous tracking.

 Is this just a geofencing tool?